Skorpinakos/IoT-GreenHouse/README.md

 # Greenhouse Monitor (IoT project)
 A greenhouse digital twin project using unsupervised machine learning for image processing complete with IoT, Cloud, Website and Hardware infrastructure, working on RPI4's.
-Developed by Ioannis Tsabras and Stavros Kanias (Patra, 2023).
+Developed by Ioannis Tsampras and Stavros Kanias (Patra, 2023).

 ### Dependencies